JamesHarrisonZa/GameOfLifeEnterprise/README.md

 # GameOfLifeTypeScript
 Compliments [GameOfLifeNoLibraries](https://github.com/JamesHarrisonZa/GameOfLifeNoLibraries)
-But a production ready version with all the focus on tooling and a continous delivery pipeline.
+But a production ready version with all the focus on tooling and a continuous delivery pipeline.

 # Technologies used
 ## Source Code